L1lith/Node-DuckDNS/README.md

 ```

 ### Step 3: Configure the credentials
-Write your configuration settings to `credentials.json` using the following format:
+Write your configuration settings to `credentials.json` using the below format.
+Copy and paste it then replace the values on the right side with your own unique domain and token:
 ```json
 {
     "token": "jow4235-253j-j25i-pi35-oj235oi2j35o",